-Best Start Kindergarten
+Best Start Kindergarten Assessment

-What is Best Start Kindergarten?
+What is the Best Start Kindergarten Assessment?

 The Best Start Kindergarten Assessment is a state-wide assessment that helps teachers identify the literacy and numeracy skills which your child brings with them at the beginning of kindergarten.
 The Best Start Kindergarten assessment has been conducted in NSW public schools since 2010 and helps teachers understand a student’s literacy and numeracy knowledge upon entry to school.